Personality of guarantee

 The deposit guarantee applies separately to each joint owner of a deposit account.

-If the depositor holds assets in an account that is under joint ownership, the account is divided equally between the joint owners (unless evidence of a different division is presented), and the deposit guarantee is applied separately on each portion.
+If the depositor holds assets in an account that is under joint ownership, the account is divided equally between the joint owners and the deposit guarantee is applied separately on each portion.
 For example, if two depositors have a joint account in an insolvent bank, the claims of each depositor are compensated up to EUR 100,000, and the money on the account is thus protected to a maximum of EUR 200,000.

 A person who merely has authority to use the account is not legally considered a joint owner.